Gresham Domestic Violence Attorney

 Whether you are suffering domestic violence at the hands of a spouse or you have been accused of committing violence against a family member, it is crucial that you act quickly to protect yourself and prevent further harm.
-Let our experienced family law attorneys provide the legal guidance and representation you need in this challenging time.
+Let our experienced restraining order attorneys in Gresham provide the legal guidance and representation you need in this challenging time.

 When faced with violence or threats of violence, it is important to know there are laws available in Oregon for your protection.
 The Family Abuse Protection Act (FAPA) can quickly prevent further contact and abuse from a violent partner, family member, or spouse.
 If you obtain a FAPA order, your partner is not allowed to contact you except under specific circumstances.
 Violating the order can subject him or her to immediate arrest.
 Of course, there are limited reasons when a court will award you a FAPA order.